What is GDPR?

 The GDPR extends personal data from your name, address and photos to any sensitive data that can identify you such as your religious beliefs or genetic data.

 Who does GDPR apply to?

-The GDPR applies to any organisation who collects or processes the personal data of EU residents, regardless of where that organisation is located or where the data is stored.
-Brexit will not have an impact on the implementation of the GDPR in the UK as the UK government has made it clear that the GDPR will still apply post-Brexit.
+The GDPR applies to any organisation that collects or processes the personal data of UK residents, regardless of where that organisation is located or where the data is stored.
+Following Brexit, the UK GDPR is part of UK law.

 When did GDPR take effect?